School-Based Occupational Therapy

 Attention-deficit/hyperactivity disorder (ADHD) is an example of a behavior disorder

 that may be helped by occupational therapy.
-ADHD affects about 3% of school-aged children.
+According to the CDC, ADHD affects about

 Autism is an example of a developmental disability that can be helped by occupational